Student Reviews

 I enjoy the lessons and appreciate how patient Mike is.
 I have surely learned guitar skills!
 Mercedes

-Fun and simple guitar lessons that make it extremely easy to learn and makes you want to continue learning and improving -Finn
+Fun and simple guitar lessons that make it extremely easy to learn and make you want to continue learning and improving –Finn

 Mike is an awesome teacher who makes lessons both fun and engaging.
 He breaks down difficult concepts and makes them easier to understand.